-you cannot extend any of the limits in the Free version.
-E.g., you can have up to three channels, but you can’t go any further.
-To start scaling up, you need to switch to the Commercial mode first.
+- you cannot extend any of the limits in the Free version.
+E.g., you can have up to two channels, but you can’t go any further.
+To start scaling up, you need to switch to the Start commercial plan first.

 - even though the flespi panel shows the total storage volume for each element type, the storage is not redistributed between the elements.
 E.g., when you create two streams, you get 100 MB of storage for each one.
 Even if the first stream uses only 20 MB, the second one still has its 100 MB, not 180 MB.

-- storage is not limited in the Commercial mode.
+- storage is not limited in the Commercial plans.

 flespi platform imposes some storage and traffic restrictions that are generous and reasonable enough for you not to be too concerned about them.
 However, we want to put them straight, clarify what they mean, and give tips on how to avoid hitting them.